silhavyj/KIV-PSI-task02/README.md

 ## Testing

 In order to test the functionality of the application, I have included a simple website that was created as a team project when I was on Erasmus in Belfast.
 The website is supposed to be an interactive horror game, and while it may not be the most efficient application as far as resources are concerned, it does send a fair amount of request to the server.
 It needs to pull down files such as images, sound effects, CSS, HTML, and JS.
-Therefore, I figured it could be a good application to be run off of this server.
+Therefore, I figured it could be a good application to be run off of the server.

 Feel free to create your own testing folder with a couple of test files of your own :)